 This highly rated private college has just 3,600 undergraduate students.
 The admissions rate is just 40%, so candidates should prepare themselves for stiff competition.
 Popular majors include computer science, mechanical engineering, and business.
 The school graduates a phenomenal 85% of students.

 What We Like: Stevens is the second-rated best College in New Jersey.

 4. Colorado School of Mines

-The Colorado School of Mines has one of the best engineering management degree programs. students engage in research, outreach and academic pursuits. the school aims to create impactful leaders who understand socio technical problems and can provide a comprehensive solution to complex issues.
+The Colorado School of Mines has one of the best engineering management degree programs. students engage in research, outreach, and academic pursuits. the school aims to create impactful leaders who understand socio-technical problems and can provide a comprehensive solutions to complex issues.
 As one of the best engineering management degrees, the school promotes sustainability and social justice

 Program: Engineering, Design, and Society